GoogleCloudPlatform/cloud-shell-tutorials/cloud-console-tutorials/recommender_platform/unattended_project_recommender.md

 To check for recommendations in a different project, pick a different project and re-paste the above commands (the commands update when you choose different projects):

+*Hint: this should be an existing project, don't create a new project*

 <walkthrough-project-setup></walkthrough-project-setup>

 What if you wanted to find all projects with a recommendation in a Folder, or even an Organization?
 Click **Next** to see how.

 ## Find projects with recommendations in a Folder or even an Organization

-You can find all Projects in a given Folder or an Organization, and then recursively call the Recommender API to identify Unattended projects.
+You can find all Projects in a given Folder or an Organization, and then iteratively call the Recommender API to identify Unattended projects.

-### Identify the Folder/Organization ID you'd like to scan recursively
+### Identify the Folder/Organization ID you'd like to scan

 To start, set the session variable `parent_id` to the numeric ID of a Folder or an Organization that you want to scan.
 Paste the following command into your Cloud Shell and replace with the Folder or Organization ID as needed.